 A guilty plea in a criminal proceeding is an admission of guilt to all or some of the charges in a given criminal case.

 Do You Need to Speak With a Criminal Defense Lawyer?

 If you find yourself facing a criminal offense, it is essential to seek legal aid.
 Navigating the often-complicated laws and regulations connected with a civil lawsuit or criminal case can be overwhelming without professional help.

-Speak with an experienced criminal defense attorney at Schmidt & Clark in a free consultation.
+Speak with an experienced criminal defense attorney at Schmidt & Clark, LLP in a free consultation.
 Our criminal defense lawyers can assist you in comprehending the possible effects of any plea agreement and whether or not this benefits your interests.